-Why not add some interest to your current cushion covers, throws, curtains and lampshades with handmade pom-poms or fringe trims!
-To make sure they stand out, we recommend using a different contrasting colour for the pom-poms or fringe trims.
+Why not add some interest to your current cushion covers, throws, curtains, and lampshades with handmade pom-poms or fringe trims?
+To make sure they stand out, we recommend using a different contrasting color for the pom-poms or fringe trims.

 Learn how to make a pom-pom trim for your cushion covers by watching this YouTube video:

-Homemade presents are always greatly appreciated, as they are more personal and someone’s love, time and effort has gone into the creation process.
+Homemade gifts are always greatly appreciated, as they are more personal and someone’s love, time, and effort have gone into the creation process.

 All of Kitenge’s African print clothing and accessories are handmade by our talented team of tailors in Tanzania, East Africa.
 Our customers like that each item has been individually handcrafted with love by our expert tailors in their own workshops.